TheochemUI/eOn/docs/source/user_guide/lanczos.md

 # Lanczos

-The Lanczos method for determining the lowest eigenmode.
+The Lanczos method for determining the lowest eigenmode along the lines of {cite:t}`lcz-malekDynamicsLennardJonesClusters2000`.

 ## Configuration